The ethics of offshoring: working conditions, wages and more

 Another ethical question that arises when companies are looking to move their development processes offshore to another country is, “Am I depriving local engineers of jobs?”

 The primary reason why companies are drawn towards the offshore development model is that they can scale quickly without compromising on quality.
-The fact that setting up a development center in the West is very expensive, coupled with the statistical data that there just aren’t enough engineers, is why offshoring has become so popular.
+The fact that setting up a development centre in the West is very expensive, coupled with the statistical data that there just aren’t enough engineers, is why offshoring has become so popular.
 It definitely doesn’t lead to a loss of jobs, as one would think.

 Effect of Globalisation

 Rather than companies having to choose between globalisation or patriotism, why can’t they choose both?
 It has been proven, time and time again, that globalisation always benefits a country’s economy.
 Wealth is not a zero-sum game where one country’s loss is another country’s gain.
-If going offshore means becoming more economically productive, in turn, producing better services and products, aren’t companies doing more good than harm?
+If going offshore means becoming more economically productive and, in turn, producing better services and products, aren’t companies doing more good than harm?

 What can you, as a business, do?

 Ensure that your local team is aware of the long-term plans for your business, the roles and responsibilities of your offshore team, and what that means for everyone involved in the development processes.
-This way, you won’t have to face any ethical implications in the long run.
+This way, you won’t face any ethical implications in the long run.

 man with laptop